Naereen/web-sphinx/apk.en.rst

 --------------------------
  There are a few lists of some useful apps, kinda sorted by category.

-.. note:: What's an application ?
+.. note:: What is an application?

    An application (*app*) is a program for a laptop, a tablet or a smartphone powered by the **Android™** OS.